 Who is σ1?

-I am currently Assistant Professor at Kanagawa University, Yokohama, Japan.
+I am currently Associate Professor at Kanagawa University, Yokohama, Japan.

 My research interests are Japanese national security, East Asian geopolitics and development, science and technology policy, and Japanese domestic politics.